volbot/voltrix.vim/README.md

 Like with `vim`, this boils down to preference, but `nvim`'s proclivity for language processing allows for far better detail with far less intervention.

-## Source

-The source colortemplate and a few other distributions are available on [GitLab](https://gitlab.com/volbot/voltrix).